-- Climate change there is clear evidence of climate change in Wales.
-It will impact life in Wales at every level. - Agriculture intensification of farming and an increased use of chemicals has put pressures on the surrounding environment. - Development of houses, roads, and industry is a big driver of biodiversity loss, through direct habitat loss and fragmentation. - Pollution sourced from air, land or water causes significant environmental harm. - Invasive non-native species from plants or animals drives the loss of native species and changes the landscapes in our county.
+Climate change - there is clear evidence of climate change in Wales.
+It will impact life in Wales at every level.

+Agriculture - intensification of farming and an increased use of chemicals has put pressures on the surrounding environment.

+Development - of houses, roads, and industry is a big driver of biodiversity loss.

+Pollution - sourced from air, land or water causes significant environmental harm.

+Invasive non-native species - from plants or animals drives the loss of native species and changes the landscapes in our county.